john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Through my own experience, education and passion for leading edge creation I use intuition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.

+Born and raised an entruenuer I also wanted to help people and dreamed of interviewing them.

 ![Potential](/assets/20201130_me-donia-sunrise.jpg "Potential")

 ## Testimonials